rachellesg/rachelles-rapid-race/README.md

 ## Description
 GA project for Unit 1

+## Gameplay

-**Stage 1:** A simple typing game to words that starts with R, get as many as you can within 100 seconds!
+A simple speed typing game, get as many as you can within 100 seconds, the faster you type the harder the words get!

-## To Dos
+##### Modes

+**Normal**: Simple acceptable-length set of words (that start with R, duh) to go through.
+You'll do fine.

-More features to be added.
+More modes to come.